 For DSA Submittal Requirements:

-Please direct any questions about the DSA Outdoor Water Use regulations to:
+Please direct any questions about the DSA Outdoor Water Use regulations by sending your inquiry by email to: